esm7/obsidian-map-view/README.md

 ## Changelog

-- Fixed misbehavior of the controls in the case of multiple Map View instances.
-- Fixed Map View interfering with the Graph View controls in some themes.
+### 2.1.0

+**BREAKING:** this release requires Obsidian 0.15.3 or newer.

+**New:**

+- Search highlight
 - Made the graph controls more compact when minimized and properly positioned in more cases.
 - Query format for "follow active note".
 (TODO document)
-- Fixed inline tags not recognized when followed by a comma.
-- Search highlight
 - Search results are now shown sorted by the center of the map
 - Shift+Enter on an existing marker in the search result will go without zooming
 - Search results now prefer the shown map area
+- Clearing "follow active note" resets the query, to prevent user confusion
+- Adapted the menus to utilize the Obsidian 0.15.x groups.

+**Fixes:**

+- Fixed misbehavior of the controls in the case of multiple Map View instances.
+- Fixed Map View interfering with the Graph View controls in some themes.
+- Fixed inline tags not recognized when followed by a comma.
+- Various fixes to the internal state update mechanism, hopefully allowing smoother zoom/pan operations with no unexpected jumps.
+  - As part of this, zoom/pan animations are back on state transitions.
+- Better handling of clicking a marker on Obsidian Mobile (it now doesn't open the note).
+- Fixes for "follow active note" on Obsidian 0.15.x.
+- Fixed a duplication bug if a file contains multiple markers in the same geolocation (https://github.com/esm7/obsidian-map-view/issues/85).

 ### 2.0.5